 A physical screening

-Assessment of need for detox services
+Assessment of need for detox or withdrawal management services

 Interviews with other people in the person's life

-Assessments should address each individual's unique needs.
+Assessments should address each individual's unique needs

 Check the Getting help page to find out who to call to get an assessment.

-Assistance and MinnesotaCare clients also must provide assessments.
+Anyone can request an assessment for themself or for another person.
+Substance use disorder treatment centers offer assessments, as well as some counties and tribes.
+Health plans that serve Medical Assistance and MinnesotaCare clients also must provide assessments.
 Call your health plan or county or tribal office for more information.

 Check the Getting help page to find out who to call to get an assessment.
 If you are a tribal member, you can also call your tribal office.